 Hot Bed Press is the largest open access print workshop in the region.
-With around 160 members at any one time we provide specialist printmaking equipment and expertise in printmaking and book arts.
+We provide specialist printmaking equipment and expertise in printmaking and book arts.
 There are facilities for screenprinting, etching, relief printing and letterpress and a whole lot more besides.

 We are open 5 days a week, with a Technician on-hand for 22 hours in the week as well support for members by voluntary Studio Managers throughout the week.